ChargeYYC

 EVs are growing in popularity across Canada.
 In Calgary, we continue to see more EVs on our roads each year.
 Motor vehicles are a major contributor to Calgary’s greenhouse gas emissions.
 This makes programs like ChargeYYC essential for helping Calgarians prepare for the future of mobility and reducing greenhouse gas emissions.

-Phase 1 of ChargeYYC is now open for applications
+Phase 1 of ChargeYYC is now closed for applications

 Program details and requirements